ppetrou/infra_server_dhcp_dhcpd/README.md

 Role Name
 =========

-A simple role to setup a dhcp service in a server with one or more nics, serving direct or remote subnets.
+A simple role to setup a dhcp service in a server with one or multiple nics, serving both direct and remote subnets.

 Requirements
 ------------